If you think you can do it, or you think you can’t do it, You are right.– Henry Ford

 I learned being unafraid to literally take matters into my own hands makes life better.
 I felt and looked better trimmed than as a hippy-dippy, scraggly-haired woman.

-Unlike many Manhattanites, I'm in the habit of cooking dinner at home in lieu of mostly eating out or ordering in, and knowing how to cook and bake was also a useful skill to have during the pandemic.
+Unlike many Manhattanites, I'm in the habit of cooking dinner at home instead of mostly eating out or ordering in, and knowing how to cook and bake was also a useful skill to have during the pandemic.
 In fact, when my careless hookah-smoking upstairs neighbor set her apartment on fire forcing everyone below her floor into hotels for 2 months during the renovations of our waterlogged apartments in 2019, it wasn't fun eating every meal out.
-Unlike when a person is on a business trip, few of us could afford room service 3 times a day. ($30 for eggs, toast and coffee!)
+Unlike when a person is on a business trip, few of us can afford room service 3 times a day. ($30 for eggs, toast and coffee!)
 Finding nutritious food by wandering around the blocks of Madison Avenue became horribly tedious!

 I also keep my home organized, clutter-free, and easy to clean so I don't have to hire other people to help manage or clean it.